Hard to Love (Lee Brice song)

 "Hard to Love" is a song written by Billy Montana, John Ozier, and Ben Glover and recorded by American country music artist Lee Brice.
 It was released on May 14, 2012 as the second single from Brice's album Hard 2 Love.

 The song received positive reviews from critics who praised Brice's performance of someone else's lyrics.
 "Hard to Love" gave Brice his second number-one country hit on the US Billboard Country Airplay chart.
 It also peaked at numbers 4 and 27 on the Hot Country Songs and Hot 100 charts, respectively.
 It received minor chart success in Canada, peaking at number 51 on the Canadian Hot 100.
 The song was certified Platinum by both the Recording Industry Association of America (RIAA) and Music Canada for selling over a number of units from their respective countries.

 The accompanying music video for the song was directed by Eric Welch.

 Content

 In the song, the male narrator states that he is "hard to love" and questions why his lover still tolerates him.
 Co-writer Ben Glover said, "We thought we’d write a classic song about dudes saying, ‘You know I’m kind of a pain in the ass.’
 We said, ‘Let’s just talk about ourselves in the song'".

-The song's melody is compared to Tracy Chapman's 1988 single "Fast Car".